 As I pull past the series of luxury cars perfectly arranged in a semi-circle at the main entrance of the drive, a crisp and dutiful valet approaches my car with a practiced but genuine smile.
 He’s no stranger to what I’m about to do and I pretend not to notice him quickly scan over the condition of my vehicle.
-It’s mechanically sound but cosmetically challenged with blistered paint fading off the hood, two large cracks in each sunroof, a busted out fog light and tires so dangerously worn that the metal wires are showing.
+It’s mechanically sound but cosmetically challenged with blistered paint fading off the hood, two large cracks in each sunroof, a busted fog light and tires so dangerously worn that the metal wires are showing.

 *It’s a Land Rover, Caitlin, calm down…*